-As my practice grew I found I had a natural ability to work with fearful people, and I enjoy being able to do so.
+As my practice grew, I found I had a natural ability to work with fearful patients.
 I enjoy helping those with dental anxiety to get their dental work done and their needs met, while they gain confidence that they can have dental treatment done.
 Over the years many patients have become great friends.
 I really feel honored and privileged that they trust me with their care.

 I’m very passionate about dentistry and providing conservative dental care.
 Watching those cavities that can be watched vs treated, unless they’ve truly progressed to the point where they need to be addressed.
 And unlike most dentists, I do my own cleanings – no hygienist.
 This gives me time to get to know my patients and have them learn my philosophy about dentistry.
 In turn, this then puts us a step ahead when needing to comfortably complete more involved dental care, especially if the patient has dental anxieties.”